Funeral Planning Checklist

 Death and Funeral Checklist:

 - Get legal certification of death.
-Have the death officially declared by someone in authority like a doctor, nursing facility, emergency medical technician, hospice nurse, coroner, or medical examiner.
+Have the death officially declared by someone in authority like a doctor, nursing facility, emergency medical technician, hospice nurse, coroner, or medical examiner?

 - Search the person’s documents to check for any written instructions for the body disposition, funeral plans, and other details.